lccortez/oracle-learning-library/oracle-integration-library/core-competencies/insight/getting-started/introduction-to-oracle-insight/introduction-oracle-insight.md

 ## About this Workshop

-The workshop will cover how to use Oracle Integration Insight to provide Real-time Business Visibibility and Analystics for your Executes by allowing business milestones and metrics to be defined, aggregated, and viusalized with no coding required.
+The workshop will cover how to use Oracle Integration Insight to provide real-time business visibibility and analystics for your Executes by allowing business milestones and metrics to be defined, aggregated, and visualized via consoles/dashboard.

 Estimated labs Time: There are XX labs and each may take about 2 hours to complete all LiveLabs -- this estimate is for the entire workshop - it is the sum of the estimates provided for each of the labs included in the workshop.